stevehemingway/book/all_weather_portfolios.md

 * 20 percent U.S. total bond

-The advantage of this sort of portfolio is that does not require any
+The advantage of this sort of portfolio is that does not require any rebalancing.

+## Commodity Futures ETFs